 - OCD is more prevalent among the female population (1.8%) than the male population (0.5%).

-- Out of the entire population with OCD, about half (50.6%) have had serious impairment.
+- Out of the OCD population, about half (50.6%) have had serious impairment.

-- Out of the entire population with OCD, 34.8% have moderate impairment while 14.6% have mild impairment.
+- Out of the OCD population, 34.8% have moderate impairment and 14.6% have mild impairment.

-When presented these statistics, the prevalence of OCD becomes optical.
-The bottom line is a lot of people struggle with it and plenty of that population lets this condition go untreated.
+When presented with these statistics, the prevalence of OCD becomes optical.
+The bottom line is a lot of people struggle with it and many let this condition go untreated.

-More often than not, people see OCD as a simple organization and cleanliness problem.
-They may put off the seriousness of this disorder as you being nothing more than a perfectionist.
+Most people see OCD as an organization and cleanliness problem.
+They may put off the seriousness and perceive nothing more than a perfectionist.

-The problem is, most people don’t see the darker side of OCD.
-More importantly, they don’t realize that OCD is a type of anxiety disorder. ³
+Unfortunately, most people don’t see the dark side of OCD.
+They don’t realize OCD is a type of anxiety disorder. ²

-Through unwanted and disturbing thoughts, images or urges (obsessions), you begin to feel a large influx of anxiety or discomfort.
-In order to reduce these unsettling feelings, you engage in repetitive behaviors and/or mental acts (compulsions).
+Anxiety presents unwanted and disturbing thoughts, images, or urges (obsessions).
+From there, it causes you to engage in repetitive behaviors and/or mental acts (compulsions).

-This description of how OCD works within the brain really reveals the true nature of this condition.
+This description of OCD’s operations in the brain reveals the true nature of this condition.
+And it’s important to share this nature with others.

-We understand that it can be difficult to talk to others about your OCD.
-However, it’s vital you refrain from keeping the condition a secret for a prolonged period of time.
+We understand it’s difficult to talk to others about your OCD.
+However, it’s best not to keep your condition a secret.

-According to the International OCD Foundation, a majority of those with the condition refrain from treatment between 14 and 17 years after the initial onset of symptoms.
+According to the International OCD Foundation, the majority of people with OCD refrain from treatment between 14 and 17 years after the initial onset of symptoms.

-Most of the time, people are simply embarrassed about their thoughts and behaviors.
-In many regards, they believe these traits are unique to them and, therefore, strange to come out and admit to those around them.
+In most cases, people are embarrassed about their thoughts and behaviors.
+They believe these traits are unique and, therefore, strange to come out and admit to.
+Yet, as seen in the statics, many out there struggle with OCD.
+You are anything but alone in this battle.

-It’s important to speak out about OCD because if you don’t, you run the risk of symptoms worsening over time.
-With the right treatment and support system, you have a much better chance at overcoming this condition.
+It’s important to speak out about OCD because if you don’t, symptoms can worsen over time.
+With the right treatment and support system, you can overcome this condition.
+Furthermore, untreated OCD can lead to other mental illnesses, such as eating disorders, depression, and other anxiety disorders. ³

 Words From Those with OCD

-Back in 2015, The Mighty put together a list of quotes from people who struggle with OCD first-hand.
-By sharing a few of these, we hope that you can get a sense of how others are able to define their OCD to others.
+In 2015, The Mighty formed a list of quotes from people who struggle with OCD.
+By sharing a few of these, you can get an idea of how others define their OCD.

 - “OCD is like having a bully stuck inside your head and nobody else can see it.” – Krissy McDermott